-If expected samples are missing, Mr. Jim Fitzgerald immediately notifies the AECOM Field Sample Custodian, Mr. James Blake as well as Dr. Yong Lao, and Mr. Maurice Hall.
+If expected samples are missing, the DLS Violet Team will immediately notifies the Normandeau Field Manager, Mr. Erik Fel'Dotto, as well as Dr. Yong Lao and Mr. Maurice Hall.

 Changes to the number of planned samples should be communicated to the Violet Team, Dr. Yong Lao and Mr. Maurice Hall in advance.
 It may occur that unusual environmental conditions lead to a decision during field sampling to collect extra samples.
 In this case, the field team should notify the Violet Team before delivering the samples if possible.
 If this is not possible, the fact that there are extra samples should be clearly indicated on the chain-of-custody forms to avoid sample mix-ups.